-• The NEA's right to disallow costs and recover funds on the basis of a later audit or review.

-- However, the NEA must determine whether to disallow costs and notify you within the record retention period. - Your requirement to return funds or your right to receive any remaining and available funds as a result of review or corrections. - The NEA's ability to make financial adjustments to a previously closed award. - Audit requirements if you must have a Single or Program-Specific Audit (§ 200 Subpart F). - Property management and disposition requirements in § 200.310 through .316. - Records retention as required in § 200.334 through .337.
+- The NEA's right to disallow costs and recover funds on the basis of a later audit or review. - However, the NEA must determine whether to disallow costs and notify you within the record retention period. - Your requirement to return funds or your right to receive any remaining and available funds as a result of review or corrections. - The NEA's ability to make financial adjustments to a previously closed award. - Audit requirements if you must have a Single or Program-Specific Audit (§ 200 Subpart F). - Property management and disposition requirements in § 200.310 through .316. - Records retention as required in § 200.334 through .337.

-22. SINGLE AUDIT REQUIREMENTS (§ 200.501)
+22. Single Audit Requirements (§ 200.501)

 A non-federal entity that expends \$1,000,000 or more in federal awards during the non-federal entity's fiscal year must have a single or program-specific audit conducted for that year.
 The \$1,000,000 threshold is the aggregate of funds from all federal sources.

-If you meet or exceed this threshold, a percentage of Single Audits costs may be included in your NEA award budget.
+If your non-federal entity meets or exceeds this threshold, a percentage of Single Audits costs may be included in your NEA award budget.
 Otherwise, audit costs are unallowable (§ 200.425).